ajaythink/Company-Tests/README.md

-All Company test Solutions here \n
+All Company test Solutions here /n
 NatWest Company test solution \n
 The computer systems of N employees of a company are arranged in a row.
 A technical fault in the power supply has caused some of the systems to turn OFF while the others remain ON.
 Because of this, the employees